Putamen: Anatomy

 The putamen is a structure in the forebrain.
 Along with the caudate nucleus it forms the dorsal striatum.
 The caudate and putamen contain the same types of neurons and circuits – many neuroanatomists consider the dorsal striatum to be a single structure, divided into two parts by a large fiber tract, the internal capsule, passing through the middle.
 The putamen, together with the globus pallidus, makes up the lentiform nucleus.
 The putamen is the outermost portion of the basal ganglia.
 These are a group of nuclei in the brain that are interconnected with the cerebral cortex, thalamus, and brainstem.
-Basal ganglia include the dorsal striatum, substantia nigra, nucleus accumbens, and the subthalamic nucleus.
+The basal ganglia include the striatum, substantia nigra, nucleus accumbens, and the subthalamic nucleus.

 In mammals, the basal ganglia are associated with motor control, cognition, emotions, learning, and domain-general functions important for executive functioning as well as support for domain-specific languages.
-The basal ganglia are located bilaterally, and have rostral and caudal divisions.
+The basal ganglia are located bilaterally, and have rostral, and caudal divisions.
 The putamen is located in the rostral division as part of the striatum.
 The basal ganglia receive input from the cerebral cortex, via the striatum.

-The putamen is interconnected with the following structures:

-This description is rudimentary and does not nearly exhaust even the basic established circuitry of the putamen.
-The cortico-subcortico-cortical circuits with putaminal involvement are dense and complicated, consisting of a wide range of axonal, dendritic, chemical, afferent, and efferent substrates.
-The putamen's outputs are highly arborized across output structures, and cortical efferents arise from layers III-VI of the cortex, dependent on gyri and location within the putamen.
-Topographical organization of the putamen combines the following elements: anterior-to-posterior functional and somatotopic gradients, lateral-to-medial functional and somatotopic gradients, diffuse terminal output, patchy localized terminal output, segregated terminals from adjacent regions, finely interdigitated terminals from distal cortical regions in a seemingly overlapping fashion.